radiodan-archive/project/docs/getting_started.markdown

 * An [SD card reader](https://www.google.co.uk/search?q=SD+card+reader) - computers sometimes have them built in, or they can be bought very cheaply.
 * A computer suitable for putting data on the SD card - Windows, Linux or Mac OS X.
-* A wifi connection - it can be open or password protected (WPA or WEP), but our cold_start proceedure which links the Raspberry PI to a wifi network won't work if it's a captive portal where you have to go through a web page to get connected.
-It also won't work with proxies at the moment.
+* A wifi connection - it can be open or password protected (WPA or WEP), but our wifi configuration tool which links the Raspberry PI to a wifi network won't work if it's a captive portal where you have to go through a web page to get connected.
+It also won't work with proxies at the moment.c
 * A [Raspberry Pi](http://www.raspberrypi.org).
 The Raspberry Pi is a small, cheap computer with an ethernet port, two USB ports, audio and video.
 It doesn't come with a keyboard, monitor, mouse or hard drive - it's powered from an SD card of the kind you get in cameras.
 You can buy Pis from [Farnell](http://export.farnell.com/rp/order/) or [RS](http://uk.rs-online.com/web/generalDisplay.html?id=raspberrypi)
 * An SD Card - get a 4GB (or larger) class 10 card [like this one](http://www.dabs.com/products/sandisk-ultra-secure-16gb-sd-card---30mb-s---class-10---sdhc-uhs-i-89F3.html?refs=57120000&src=2).
 It's quite hard to find standard cards smaller than 16GB, so you could use a [micro SD card](http://www.dabs.com/products/kingston-microsd-4gb-class-10-memory-card---adaptor-not-included-7MBL.html) (but remember to buy [an adaptor, like this one](http://www.amazon.co.uk/MICRO-SD-TO-CARD-ADAPTOR/dp/B0019AJJRK))
 * A speaker.
 Anything with a standard jack will do.
 There are some very cheap tiny speakers available, [such as this one](http://www.amazon.co.uk/Veho-Rechargeable-Speaker-iPods-Players/dp/B002CS2T4I/ref=sr_1_1).